 Causes of dead batteries

-It’s rare for a car that’s driven regularly to have a completely dead battery; it’s more common when cars sit for long periods of time.
+It’s rare for a car that’s driven regularly to have a dead battery; it’s more common when cars sit for long periods of time.
 But older batteries have a harder time holding a charge, meaning they can go flat unexpectedly.
-Leaving the engine off with power-consuming accessories (like interior lights) on can also drain the battery.
+Leaving the engine off with power-consuming accessories (like the radio) on can also drain the battery in record time.

 Step 1: Get a set of jumper cables

-Make sure to carry a set of jumper cables in your car at all times, just in case.
-Any set will do the job, but look for cables gauge 4 to 6 in size, with a length of 10 to 20 feet.
-Cables of that size should be durable enough to work reliably, and a relatively long length allows flexibility, in case you can’t park another car right next to the one being jumped.
+Make sure to carry a set of jumper cables in your car at all times, just in case you end up needing them.
+Any set will do the job, but we suggest looking for cables gauge 4 to 6 in size, with a length of 10 to 20 feet.
+Cables of that size should be durable enough to work reliably, and a relatively long length gives you an added degree of flexibility in case you can’t park another car right next to the one being jumped.
 You don’t want cables that are too long, though, as the extra distance electricity has to travel may decrease the strength of the charge.

-Portable jump-starters are also available, but the batteries that power them must be kept charged in order for them to work.
+Portable jump-starters work, too, but the batteries that power them must be kept charged in order for them to work.

 Step 2: Find a power source

 You’ll need to park the running vehicle close enough to the one being jumped for the cables to reach from battery to battery, so identify where the battery is located in each vehicle.
 Batteries are usually mounted in the engine compartment, toward the front, but that isn’t always the case.
-They may be obscured by plastic covers, which need to be removed before jumping, located in the trunk, or under the rear seat.
-Familiarizing yourself with all of this beforehand will help save you time when you actually need to jump a car.
+They may be hidden under plastic covers, which need to be removed before jumping, located in the trunk or beneath the rear seat.
+Familiarizing yourself with all of this beforehand will help save time when you actually need to jump a car.